Mesh

 [dependencies]

-The manifest supports both git and path dependencies:
+The manifest supports registry, git, and path dependencies:

 toml